-We do draperies, slipcovers, outdoor cushions, and patio umbrellas.
-If you have a project in mind, please contact us.
+Curtains, slipcovers, outdoor cushions, and patio umbrellas… if you have a project in mind, please contact us.

 A word about upholstery

 I’m often asked if a piece is “worth” upholstering.
 Let’s be honest, not every piece is.
-Often vintage pieces are built on hardwood frames with dovetailed joints.
+Often vintage and fine furniture pieces are built on hardwood frames with dovetailed joints.
 These frames tend to hold up for many decades, even hundreds of years.
-High quality or fine furniture is usually built on hardwood frames.
 Hardwood frames can be reupholstered multiple times.
-Inexpensive pieces purchased in the last 30 years, typically from big box stores, or purchased from mass retailers, may be built on softwood or particle board frames.
+Inexpensive pieces purchased from a big box store may be built on softwood or particle board frames.
 These are less likely to hold up over time.

 When we reupholster, we’re not just recovering a piece.
 We’re rebuilding it from the frame up.
 If it’s a heritage piece, a family heirloom, an unusual piece, or you just want to keep that old heavy sofa out of the landfill, it’s worth a conversation.

 Denise Bryan, Upholsterer